dbrgn/tangible/README.rst

 This library was my student research project thesis at `HSR <http://hsr.ch/>`_.
 You can find the thesis paper here: http://dbrgn.ch/sa-thesis.pdf

+Contributions are very welcome!
+Please open an issue or a pull request.

 Installation
 ------------